A Guide to Water Pressure

 How to Increase Water Pressure in Showers with Combi-Boilers

 If you have a combi-boiler, it can be a little more challenging to increase the water pressure in your shower.
-This is because most of the methods used with non-combi boilers (such as installing pumps and boosters) are not applicable with combi-boilers.
+This is because most of the methods used with non-combi boilers (such as installing pumps and boosters) are not applicable to combi-boilers.

 If you are looking at getting a combi-boiler, or are looking to improve water pressure in your shower with one, consider the following: